 Can I use sunscreen for my Baby?

-Sunscreen plays a crucial role in protecting our skin, especially during the summer months when sun exposure is at its peak.
-However, it’s important to understand the process of selecting the right sunscreen SPF based on age and specific needs, particularly for infants under 6 months, babies over 6 months, and kids.
+Sunscreen plays a crucial role in protecting our skin, especially during peak sun exposure in the summer months.
+However, selecting the right sunscreen SPF based on age and specific needs is essential, particularly for infants under 6 months, babies over 6 months, and kids.

-For infants under 6 months, adhering to the guidelines is crucial.
-Although it was previously recommended to keep them away from direct sunlight and rely on protective clothing and shade, understanding how to choose sunscreen SPF becomes important.
-The American Academy of Pediatrics now suggests applying a minimal amount of sunscreen with an SPF of at least 15 on small areas, such as the face and back of the hands, when adequate clothing and shade are not available.
-Opting for sunscreens specifically formulated for infants and babies, containing gentle and non-irritating ingredients, ensures their safety outdoors.
+For infants under 6 months, adhering to guidelines is crucial.
+The American Academy of Pediatrics now suggests applying minimal sunscreen with at least SPF 15 on small areas like the face and back of hands when protective clothing and shade are not available.
+Opt for sunscreens formulated for infants with gentle ingredients for their safety outdoors.

 What is SPF?